mehradans92/shadyquant/README.md

 ![image](https://user-images.githubusercontent.com/908389/163302172-e3ae6143-aecd-48cb-bb7a-1259e760efeb.png)

 You may want to do fancy shading, which just plots a series of quantiles as polygons with transparency.
-The quantils overlap, which gives a nice blending.
-The outer edges of the polygons still correspond to the 95% confidence interval
+The quantiles overlap, which gives a nice blending.
+The outer edges of the polygons still correspond to the 95% confidence interval.

 ```py
 sq.traj_quantile(traj, fancy_shading=True)